tibel/Caliburn.Light/doc/conventions.md

 ##### Basics

-Though Caliburn.Micro prefers ViewModel-First development, there are times when you may want to take a View-First approach, especially when working with WP7.
+Though Caliburn.Light prefers ViewModel-First development, there are times when you may want to take a View-First approach, especially when working with WP7.
 In the case where you start with a view, you will likely then need to resolve a ViewModel.
 We use a similar naming convention for this scenario as we did with view location.
 This is handled by ViewModelLocator.LocateForViewType.
 While with View location we change instances of “ViewModel” to “View”, with ViewModel location we change “View” to “ViewModel.”
 The other interesting difference is in how we get the instance of the ViewModel itself.
 Because your ViewModels may be registered by an interface or a concrete class we attempt to generate possible interface names as well.
 If we find a match, we resolve it from the IoC container.

 ##### Other Things To Know